SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-Once you have logged into your Proton VPN account on the VM, you will select “Downloads” and choose to download the “Windows” version.
-Once the application Proton VPN is installed we will log in using the credentials we used when setting up a free account on Proton VPN.
-Then connect to the VPN through the installed app.
+Install and Log into Proton VPN on the VM

+On the VM, download the "Windows" version of Proton VPN from the website.
+Log into Proton VPN with your account credentials and connect to the VPN.

 </p>
 <br />